Matlal033/Project_PPO_Reacher_Continuous_Control/README.md

 #### To train the agent from scratch

-In *main.py* file, make sure the path to the UnityEnvironment points to Reacher.exe.
+In *main.py* file, make sure the path to the UnityEnvironment points to *Reacher.exe*. \
-E.g.: `env = UnityEnvironment(file_name='Reacher_Windows_x86_64\Reacher.exe')`
+E.g.: `env = UnityEnvironment(file_name='Reacher_Windows_x86_64\Reacher.exe')` \
 Then, launch `main.py` from the command window.

 ### To train the agent from a previous checkpoint
-In the command window, pass as a first argument the filepath to the checkpoint.
+In the command window, pass as a first argument the filepath to the checkpoint. \
 E.g.: `main.py "checkpoints\checkpoint_temp_actor_critdic.pth"`

 #### To watch a trained agent

-First, in the *watch_agent.py* file,  make sure the path to the UnityEnvironment points to Reacher.exe.
+First, in the *watch_agent.py* file,  make sure the path to the UnityEnvironment points to *Reacher.exe*. \
-Then, from the command window, launch *watch_agent.py*  file the filepath to the checkpoint as the first argument.
+Then, from the command window, launch *watch_agent.py*  file with the filepath to the checkpoint as the first argument. \
 E.g.: `watch_agent.py "checkpoints\checkpoint_temp_actor_critdic.pth"`